OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 }
 ```

-The lifetime of automatic variables is only during the execution of its scope/block, when the function/block is called the variable is pushed to stack and start your life, after the end of the function/block it is pushed out of the stack and doesn't exists anymore.
+The lifetime of automatic variables is only during the execution of its scope/block, when the function/block is called the variable is pushed to stack and start your life, after the end of the function/block it is popped off of the stack and doesn't exists anymore.

 ```c
 void anyThing() {